Doug (TV series): Reception

 The series premiered alongside Rugrats and The Ren & Stimpy Show on August 11, 1991, being scheduled first among the three series.
 The show was not as immediately popular as its counterparts, and Jinkins lamented to Coffey this fact.
 "Ren and Stimpy is getting so much attention because of [the show's creator] John Kricfalusi.
 I feel like the squeaky wheel gets the grease".
 Nickelodeon was largely attempting to push the limits of children's programming, while Doug was a much gentler, quiet show.
-While the original Nickelodeon series received mostly positive reviews, the Disney series received a more mixed reception, and became notable for negative reception from fans.
+While the original Nickelodeon series received mostly positive reviews, the Disney series received a more mixed reception, and was considered to be inferior by fans of the earlier seasons.

 Ratings

 The new Nicktoons block on Nickelodeon raised the network's ratings instantly.
 Doug constantly achieved over 2.0 in the network's most desirable demographics.

 When the show moved to ABC in 1997, Doug became the most popular program on ABC's Saturday morning lineup, attracting the highest ratings of any cartoon on the network.
 Its high-rated second season on the network contributed to its position as the number one network in Saturday morning ratings.

 The Disney episodes later reran in broadcast syndication and on the Disney's One Too block on UPN.